Advertisement

 Benefits

 A well-optimized image can reduce image size without losing quality for most online use.
 Smaller files upload faster, work better on slow mobile connections, and reduce storage overhead in web workflows.
-Depending on the source file, you may see up to 90% image compression, though results vary by image complexity.
+Depending on the source file, you may see strong compression gains, though results vary by image complexity.

 Tips for better results